jykob/TSBot/docs/src/queries.md

 # Queries

-{{env.config.project}} implements a query builder to ease the use of sending commands to the server.
+{{env.config.project}} implements a query builder to ease the use of building commands.
 In this chapter you will learn how to use the query system in {{env.config.project}}

 ---